jaseemabid/MarginaliaSearch/README.md

 $ mkdir output-dir
 ```

-7. Unpack index-construction-process.tar and run
+7. Unpack index-construction-process.tar

+8. Run

 ```
 $ bin/index-construction-process test-data-jvm-bug/ output-dir/
 ```

-This should run the affected process.
+This runs the affected process.
 With any "luck", it should fail
-with an exception like
+with an exception like `java.lang.IllegalStateException: Impossible state`

-java.lang.IllegalStateException: Impossible state

 This doesn't always happen, so you may need to run it a few times.
 Total run time should be about 15 minutes, and it may need a decent